-IDLES share raucous new single 'Gift Horse'
+IDLES share raucous new single 'Gift Horse': "Look at us go!"

 Back in October, the band returned with their new single ‘Dancer’, featuring James Murphy and Nancy Whang from LCD Soundsystem.

 At the time, they spoke to NME about how they wanted the album to turn out.
 “When I started this album, I said to Bowen: ‘I want to make people dance, I want people to feel the love that I need in my life, I want to make people move, I want our music to be infectious again – and I want it to be infectious in a way that makes people feel, not think.
-I want to feel part of something electric again’,” frontman Joe Talbot said.
+I want to feel part of something electric again’,” said Talbot.

 “I wanted to elaborate and transgress from 2021’s ‘CRAWLER’, which was the start of something new for us.
 When something feels as electric as ‘CRAWLER’ did, I just wanted to continue it and to evoke a sense of purpose with what we are as musicians.”